pletzer/nemoflux/README.md

 python datagen.py --streamFunction="cos(2*pi*y/360) + sin(2*pi*x/360)" --nx=360 --ny=180
 python fluxviz.py  -t T.nc -u U.nc -v V.nc --lonLatPoints="(-100,-80),(100,-80),(0,80),(-100,-80)"
 ```
 Type "v" in the visualisation window to increase the vector arrow size (or "V" to decrease).
 The total flux for the closed loop is, to within machine accuracy, zero.
+This is expected whenever the velocity field derives from a stream function.

 ![alt total flow at time 0](https://github.com/pletzer/nemoflux/blob/main/pictures/closed2.png?raw=true)